-RSPCA Branches are separately registered, volunteer run charities using a governing document approved by the national RSPCA.
-Our branches respect your privacy and are committed to protecting your personal data.
+RSPCA Branches are separately registered, volunteer-run charities using a governing document approved by the national RSPCA.
+RSPCA branches respect your privacy and are committed to protecting your personal data.

-This notice will tell you in general terms how the RSPCA Croydon, Crystal Palace & District Branch (the Branch) will treat the information it collects about individuals who interact with it.
+This notice will tell you in general terms how the RSPCA Crewe, Nantwich and District branch, charity number 256976 (the Branch), will treat the information it collects about individuals who interact with it.
 Please read this privacy notice together with any other information that we may provide on specific occasions when we ask to collect or process your personal data so that you are fully aware of how and why we are using it.

-The identity of the Branch is clear from its name and charity number which will be on its website and public information.
+The identity of the Branch is clear from its name and charity number which is on its website and public information.
 See ‘your local RSPCA’.
 The Branch is an unincorporated charity, acting through its committee of trustees as registered with the Charity Commission, is the data controller and responsible for your personal data.
-If you have questions about how the Branch handles your information, please contact the Branch using its contact details listed.
+If you have questions about how the Branch handles your information, please contact the Branch using its listed contact details.

 This privacy notice supplements any other specific notices provided by the Branch and is not intended to override them.

 The following explains the types of data we collect and the legal basis for processing it under current data protection legislation.

 If you enquire about our branch and our work, or wish to make a complaint, we will take your name, telephone contact number, email or postal address and a message.
 The legal basis for this may be to fulfil a contract with you (e.g. to be considered for adoption of an animal) or legitimate interest (it is necessary for us to read and store your message so that we can respond in the way you would expect).
 We may have a legitimate interest in sharing some of your personal data with the national Society, who support branches in governance and administration, including complaint handling.